1.2. Physical Structure of Database Cluster

 A database cluster is basically a single directory, referred to as base directory.
 It contains some subdirectories and many files.
 When you execute the initdb utility to initialize a new database cluster, a base directory will be created under the specified directory.
 The path of the base directory is usually set to the environment variable PGDATA.

-Figure 1.2 shows an example of database cluster in PostgreSQL.
-A database is a subdirectory under the base subdirectory, and each of the tables and indexes is (at least) one file stored under the subdirectory of the database to which it belongs.
-There are several subdirectories containing particular data and configuration files.
+Figure 1.2 shows an example of a database cluster in PostgreSQL.
+A database is a subdirectory under the base directory, and each table or index is (at least) one file stored under the subdirectory of its respective database.
+Several other subdirectories contain specific data and configuration files.

 While PostgreSQL supports tablespaces, the meaning of the term is different from other RDBMSs.
 A tablespace in PostgreSQL is a single directory that contains some data outside of the base directory.